December 19, 2024

 Download Now

 Life is full of amazing experiences that come along with unavoidable expenses.
 The amount of money and how you get paid affects how you navigate life and your career.
-So for this post, we’re talking about salary vs. hourly pay.
+So for this post, we’re talking about the benefits of salary vs. hourly pay as well as salary vs hourly pros and cons.

 And while it may seem elementary, knowing the differences between how you get paid is foundational when building the life you want.

-So, if you’re facing the decision between salary vs. hourly pay, what should you do?
+So, if you’re facing the decision between hourly vs. salary pay, what should you do?

 Difference between salary vs. hourly?

-But a lot of people might throw themselves into the salary vs. hourly pay debate and just frantically worry “which is better for me?”
+But a lot of people might throw themselves into the salary vs. hourly pay debate and just frantically worry, “Which is better for me?”

 What is salary pay?